paolopedrigal/git-fit/README.md

 ### In progress

 - Frontend:
+  - Add favicon for mobile devices
+  - Fix hiding keyboard for mobile devices
   - Create command for outputting graph of year of logs
   - Allow user to customize color theme for shell
-  - Fix hiding keyboard for mobile devices
 - Backend:
-  - Refactor SQLAlchemy to use SQLModel (better integrates to FastAPI, as it is built on top of SQLAlchemy)
+  - Set up SSL certificate for bastion host for https
   - Delete users after a year of inactiviy
   - Limit number of logs a user can add per day
+  - Refactor SQLAlchemy to use SQLModel (better integrates to FastAPI, as it is built on top of SQLAlchemy)
 - CI/CD: Set up GitHub Actions

 ## Running the application for development